-Verification Method: Each jurisdiction must document within the Eligibility Checklist (Appendix D) that there has been no supplanting of developer commitments for transportation projects as outlined in the Ordinance.
-Appendix D is available for download at https://www.octa.net/OCGoM2Eligibility.
+Documentation Method: Each jurisdiction must document within the Eligibility Checklist (Appendix D) that there has been no supplanting of developer commitments for transportation projects as

-4 Jurisdictions must submit their updated program and revised fee schedule or process methodology when the jurisdiction updates their mitigation program and/or nexus study on an even year.
+&lt;sup>7 Jurisdictions must submit their updated program and revised fee schedule or process methodology when the jurisdiction updates their mitigation program and/or nexus study on an even year.
 Annual cost adjustments should be reported but do not constitute an "update" on the Eligibility Checklist (Appendix D).